64 Worked Examples: Fluid Flows

 (b) Conservation of mass in the one-dimensional form gives

-Therefore, the force applied to the plate is
+Therefore, the force applied to the plate by the water jet is

-Two plates, set 4 cm apart, are separated by a bed of oil.
+Two plates set 4 cm apart, are separated by an oil bed.
 The bottom plate is stationary, but the top plate moves at a speed of 3.5 m/s.
 Calculate the shear stress in the oil.
 Assume that the oil’s dynamic viscosity coefficient is 583.95 Pa s.
 Note: Pa s is an SI unit of viscosity and is equivalent to Newton-second per square meter (N s m^{-2}), which is sometimes referred to as the Poiseuille (Pl).

 It is necessary to calculate the shear stress in a fluid, \tau, based on the formation of a velocity gradient.
 The use of Newton’s formula of viscosity gives